 Like . . .

-She charged towards the door until her muscular shoulders came in contact.
-It wouldn't budge.
+She charged towards the door until her broad shoulders came in contact.
+The door wouldn't budge.
 Her brown eyes narrowed in determination.
 He would not lock her out.
 She would get in there whether he liked it or not.
 Her brown hair flew behind her head as she slammed her body against the door again and it splintered into tiny pieces.

 This describes the character as muscular with brown hair and brown eyes.